Silvester van der Water: Orlando City

 On 23 February 2021, Orlando City confirmed the signing of van der Water on a three-year contract plus a club option on a TAM deal.
 He made his club debut on 17 April as substitute for Alexandre Pato in the 80th minute of a season-opening goalless draw with Atlanta United.
 Van der Water made his first start in place of the suspended Nani on 22 May 2021.
 He provided the assist for Tesho Akindele on the only goal of the game and was named player of the match as Orlando beat Toronto FC 1–0 to maintain their unbeaten start to the season.
 He scored his first goal for the club on 29 May 2021 as a substitute in a 2–1 defeat away to New York Red Bulls.

 Cambuur

 On 1 July 2022, Van der Water signed a three-year contract with an option for an additional year with Cambuur.

+On 1 February 2024, van der Water was loaned by PEC Zwolle.

+RKC Waalwijk

+On 2 September 2024, van der Water moved to RKC Waalwijk until the end of the season.

+Panionios

+On 12 July 2025, he joined Super League Greece 2 club Panionios.